raspberrypilearning/mandala/en/step_6.md

 --- /task ---

-Make sure you can colour your personalised mandalas.
-To do this, reorder your costumes and make sure the costume switches to the right number.
+To make sure you can colour your personalised mandalas, reorder your costumes and check the costume switches to the right number.

 --- task ---